NiushaH/going-places/wireframe-mvp-user-stories.md

 Planning a Hitchhiker Rideshare App

-  * A hitchhiker can sign up and note a trip for which they need rides.
+  * A hitchhiker can sign up and add a trip for which they need a/many rides.
-  * A driver can sign up and denote a drive they plan to take and may share rides to hitchhikers.
+  * Drivers can get notified of hitchhikers needing a trip in their area and offer full or partial ride.
+If partial ride is offered, the hitchhiker can request a new ride from ride dropoff location to final destination.
+  * STRETCH GOAL: Pickup another hitchhiker along driver's route.

 GET /signup